guillaume77176/DJIA_components/README.md

 djia2000 : DJIA prices since 2001 to 2025.

-The asset prices were obtained from Yahoo Finance and processed using SAS.
+The asset prices were obtained from Yahoo Finance and processed using SAS and python.